-10. MGK Points System (optional)
+9. MGK Points System (optional)

-A points system can/may be implemented for the Red, White, Blue and Green divisions.
+A points system can/may be implemented for the Orange, Red, White, Blue, Green divisions if a volunteer who does not have a kart or team or tower is willing to keep track throughout the season.